 Ball Attachment Dentures

-The simplest option for implant-retained dentures when all of the lower teeth are missing is the ball attachment denture.
-This system is the placement of two dental implants in your lower jaw that allows you to snap the denture into place.
-This option is considerably more comfortable than loose dentures and provides a lot of stability.
-The stability and functionality of the ball attachment denture give patients approximately 60% of what they had with their natural teeth, as opposed to 10% of the functionality of loose dentures.Read more about Ball Attachment Dentures
+Providing comfort and stability, the simplest option for implant-retained dentures is the ball attachment denture.
+Generally used when all of the lower teeth are missing, this system works by placing two dental implants in the lower jaw that allows the patient to snap the denture into place.
+The stability and functionality of the ball attachment denture give patients approximately 60% of what they had with their natural teeth, as opposed to 10% of the functionality of loose dentures.

 Over time, as you wear your dentures, you lose the bony structure that supports your soft tissues.
 Because your soft tissues make contact with your dentures, this too will start to recede with the bone.
 As a result, you're in a constant state of adjustment, discomfort, and difficulty with everyday functions like speaking, chewing and smiling.
-The solution is denture stabilization.Read more about Denture Stabilization
+The solution is denture stabilization.

-Immediate vs. Complete Dentures
+Immediate vs Complete Dentures

 Conventional dentures are made for a patient’s mouth cavity once the teeth have been removed.
 A dentist first removes the patient’s teeth and then lets the patient’s gums heal after the operation.
 Once the gums have healed, the dentist will cast a mold over the patient’s oral cavity.
 This molding helps shape the dentures.
 After the molding is set, the dentures are created to the mold and then fit into the patient’s mouth.
 Immediate dentures are placed in your mouth immediately following the extraction of your teeth, during the same visit as your teeth removal, so they serve as a bandage to control bleeding and protect gum tissue.
-Because more time is spent preparing them, immediate dentures cost more than conventional dentures.Read more about Immediate vs. Complete Dentures
+Because more time is spent preparing them, immediate dentures cost more than conventional dentures.

 Implant Retained Dentures